codespede/pwoli/docs/index.md

 Pwoli is created as a tribute to PHP's [Yii framework](https://www.yiiframework.com) because it is from this framework, [me](https://github.com/codespede) as the creator of Pwoli learned efficient and modularized development methodologies.

 My thought on making these available in other web programming languages is what resulted in Pwoli.

+Many thanks to YiiSoft and it's team for building this awesome product!

 ### Support or Contact